milvus-io/milvus-docs/site/en/guides/monitor.md

 **Server is down**

 - Rule: Send an alert when the Milvus server is down.
-- How to detect: If the Milvus server is down, **No Data** is displayed on the monitoring dashboard.
+- How to detect: If the Milvus server is down, **No Data** displays on the monitoring dashboard.

 **CPU/GPU temperature is too high**